apache/kyuubi/docker/playground/README.md

 ### Setup

 1. Install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/);
-2. Start compose services `cd docker/playground && docker compose up`;
+2. Go to `docker/playground`, and use `docker compose up` to start compose services in the foreground, or use `docker compose up -d` to run compose services as daemon;

 ### Play